When you understand tendonitis anatomy you can begin to figure out how the tendons become injured and what you can do about it.

-Tendonitis anatomy is very interesting.
-Tendons are made up of
+Tendons are made up of fascia that contains

 For our purposes in this section, the illustration that appears in the section on Fascia is repeated here because it is a great representation of how muscle, fascia and tendon are related.

 The job of tendons is to transmit movement from the muscle to the bone.
-This results in motion through a joint, making the wrist or elbow bend, flex, tilt or extend.
+This results in motion through a joint, making the wrist, elbow or any other joint bend, flex, tilt or extend.

-Tendons have no ability to stretch and are strong straps that attach muscle to bone in the strongest way possible, having a tensile strength of over 1000 pounds per square inch which is stronger than steel.
+Tendons have very little ability to stretch and are strong straps that attach muscle to bone in the strongest way possible, having a tensile strength of over 1000 pounds per square inch which is stronger than steel.
 That’s a lot of pull on the bones they are attached to!

 To learn more about Tendonitis, visit the following sections: